Surrogate models for lightcurves and photosphere properties of Type II supernovae: Surrogate model

 \subsubsection{Luminosity and photosphere property surrogates}

 Our first step towards building our surrogate models was to prepare the training data, as each simulation output is on different time samples, we processed all the different outputs (bolometric luminosity, photosphere temperature, and photosphere radius) for all simulations onto a consistent time array from 0.1 to 400 days (in rest frame time).
 We do this through linear interpolation as the simulation outputs are densely sampled and smooth functions.

-We then randomly split the $228,015$ simulations into a testing and training set of $30000$ and $198015$ simulations, with the latter further split into a $80-20\%$ training and testing set for training and inter-epoch validation.
-We also transform the input parameters (summarised in Table~\ref{tab:parameters}) and outputs onto a unit Gaussian to aid training.
+We randomly split the $228,015$ simulations into a testing set ($30,000$ simulations) and training set ($198,015$ simulations).
+The training set is further divided into training ($158,412$ simulations, i.e., $80\%$ of the training set) and validation ($39,603$ simulations, i.e., $20\%$ of the training set) subsets for model development and hyperparameter tuning.
+We also transform the input parameters and outputs onto a unit Gaussian to aid training.
+The validation simulations are used during each epoch of training to validate the model that is trained on the training set.
+The testing data is used after training is finished to test the final trained model.

-As all simulations are all on discrete points, e.g., $10, 12, 14, 16, 18\ M_{\odot}$, we also augment our training data with additional samples that are small scatters around the simulation input and outputs.
-We find this additional scatter enables the model to generalise far more reliably.
+As all simulations are on discrete points, e.g., $10, 12, 14, 16, 18\ M_{\odot}$ for the ZAMS mass, we also augment our training data by adding Gaussian noise ($\sigma = 0.01$ in normalized parameter space) to both inputs and outputs for each simulation, effectively creating 5 additional samples per original simulation.
+This augmentation increases our training set size to $\approx 800,000$ samples.
 We then employ a feed forward neural network via {\sc tensorflow}~\citep{Abadi2016} with a combination of up to 5 layers with a hyperbolic tangent activation function and a combination of mean absolute and mean squared error loss functions.
 We train with a batch size of 5000 (to fully leverage GPUs) and for up to 400 epochs (with early stopping, in the case the model does not improve for more than 10 epochs).
-Our total training time is $\approx 10$ mins on a {\sc M1 pro} Macbook GPU, with the output being three different trained models which independently predict the bolometric luminosity and photosphere temperature and radius. \
+Our total training time is $\approx 10$ mins on a {\sc M1 pro} Macbook GPU, with the output being three different trained models which independently predict the bolometric luminosity and photosphere temperature and radius.
+The augmentation has a significant impact on the accuracy of our trained model on the unseen testing set, improving loss by $\gtrsim 5\%$, while also enabling the model to generalize more reliably between discrete grid points. \